asteere/ad-nimbus/LoadTests/JMeter/README.md

 # To run JMeter in a remote setup
 # 1. Run the server(s)
 # Vagrant
-# On mac: Make sure that ports 50000 and 1099 are forwarded in the Vagrantfile.
-# TODO: Allow more than once vagrant instance to run jmeter server by forwarding consecutive ports 5000 and 1099
-# for each instance in the Vagrantfile and udate runServer.sh to know which ports to use.
 v ssh core-01 -- -R 60000:localhost:60000 -o ServerAliveInterval=60 -o StrictHostKeyChecking=no
 cdad
 cd LoadTests/JMeter